tapanther/Tritan/docs/Republic.md

 - *Unity Festival* :

-    One of the Republic's oldest traditions, the Unity Festival is held whenever a settlement formally joins the [Republic][Republic of Siddarmark].
+    One of the Republic's oldest traditions, the Unity Festival is held whenever a settlement formally joins the Republic.
 The event is effectively a cultural exchange in a mix that is part carnival, part market, where both sides can mingle and explore the other's offerings.

     The festival is typically held only at the newly admitted settlement and [Siddar City][Siddar City], though the celebration has slowly spread to other major towns and cities within the Republic.